 Melanie A. Adams

-Melanie Adams is the interim director of the Smithsonian American Women’s History Museum.
+In July 2023, she left that post to serve as interim director of the Smithsonian American Women’s History Museum for a year.
 The museum advances the understanding of women’s contributions to various fields throughout history that have influenced the direction of the United States.
-Adams will guide the museum’s collaboration efforts with other museums and educational institutions to expand scholarly research, public programs, digital content, collections and more in recognition of diverse perspectives on women’s history and contributions.
+Adams guided the museum’s early efforts of collaboration with other museums and educational institutions to expand scholarly research, public programs, digital content and collections in recognition of women’s history.

-Previously, beginning in 2016, Adams served as deputy director for learning initiatives, at the Minnesota Historical Society.
-She led efforts at the society to develop strategic partnerships, audiences and resources within local communities.
-As deputy director, she managed 26 historic sites and museums throughout Minnesota.
+Prior to joining the Smithsonian, beginning in 2016, Adams served as deputy director for learning initiatives at the Minnesota Historical Society.
+She led efforts at the society to develop strategic partnerships, audiences and resources within local communities and managed 26 historic sites and museums throughout Minnesota.
 During her tenure, she created the community outreach department to provide partnerships and programs outside the museum walls.

 Adams was the managing director of the Missouri Historical Society for 11 years (2005–2016) where she oversaw more than 700 St. Louis community programs annually, including events with more than 100 community partners.
 Her work focused on addressing the cultural and social concerns of the St. Louis community.